 The Scholars’ Lab Makerspace is a place for crafting, tinkering, and experimentation with technologies like 3D printing, sewing, physical computing, and augmented reality.
-Open to everyone—absolutely no prior experience or fee needed!—we specialize in hands-on approaches to research questions in the humanities and arts.
+Open to everyone—absolutely no prior experience needed and no fees!—we specialize in hands-on approaches to research questions in the humanities and arts.

 Informed by a rich tradition of Library support for exploring materiality in Special Collections and the Fine Arts Library Materials Collection, and for participating in the physical-made-digital in both the Scholars’ Lab and the Robertson Media Center in Clemons, our Makerspace Technologists can help faculty and student researchers evaluate new approaches to their work, and consider both the hows and the whys of making.